katuta-mwila/katuta-mwila/README.md

 # About me
 I am a Full Stack web developer passionate about creating websites that are both practical and impactful.
-Problem solving is something I enjoy, and I often develop tools and websites to simplify tasks in my own life.
+Problem solving is something I enjoy and is often a skill I have needed when developing tools and websites to simplify tasks in my own life.
 My journey combines a strong self-taught foundation with formal training through Dev Academy NZ.
 During my self-directed learning, I gained the majority of my technical skills and knowledge in Full Stack development.
-At Dev Academy, I expanded on this expertise and honed my ability to collaborate in team environments, particularly through group projects during the bootcamp.
+At Dev Academy, I expanded on this expertise and developed the ability to collaborate in team environments, particularly through group projects during the bootcamp period of the course.

 Below are examples of some projects I have worked on.